AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 		do: [ :res :test | self assert: (res closeTo: test precision: 0.0000000001) ]
 ```

-The method `testBasic` create a new neuron layer, composed of 3 neurons, each having 4 weights and 1 bias.
+The method `testBasic` creates a new neuron layer, composed of 3 neurons, each having 4 weights and 1 bias.
 The weights and biases are initialized using the random number generator `r`.

 We can also build up a chain of layers and see how they perform:
 ```Smalltalk